biochunan/bio-datasets/README.md

 ### Sharing data to the hub

-As shown above, the standard Datasets library ds.push_to_hub can be used to share Datasets with bio-datasets feature types.

-Crucially, if you create a dataset with bio-datasets feature types, and a user downloads it using the datasets library with bio-datasets installed, their bio data will automatically be decoded into the format for manipulation configured by the feature type (e.g. AtomArray and BiomolecularStructureFile types will be decoded into biotite AtomArray objects for convenient manipulation.).
+`ds.push_to_hub` will automatically save information about the Feature types stored in the dataset.
+If a user with bio-datasets installed downloads the dataset, their bio data will then automatically be decoded in the way specified by the Features.

 ### Creating your own feature types